Answers to your questions (FAQ)

 which is constantly being attacked by the Watchtower.
 As

-Christians we accept the Bible's advice to "..in
+Christians we accept the Bible's advice to

 your hearts set apart Christ as Lord.
-Always be prepared
+Always be prepared to

-gentleness and respect, keeping a clear conscience, so
+respect, keeping a clear conscience, so that those who speak

-behavior in Christ may be ashamed of their slander."
+maliciously against your good behavior in Christ may be

-challenge to our faith by the Jehovah's Witnesses and
+of this, we welcome the challenge to our faith by the

-with respect and love we plan to continue for many years
+Jehovah's Witnesses and with respect and love we plan to

-to give them the answers that they do not hear at the
+continue for many years to give them the answers that they

 2.

-Are the "simulated discussions"
+the "simulated discussions" real conversations?

 Daniel

-wrote "I cant believe this
+"I cant believe this simulated discussion

-anything that has actually occurred.
-Either it is
+is even based on anything that has actually occurred.
+Either

-completely fabricated, or it was based on a discussion
+it is completely fabricated, or it was based on a discussion

 with a JW who really didnt know too much about his